aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced_starboard/README.md

+# Deploy KubeEnforcer Starboard Advanced using manifests

-## KubeEnforcer Advanced Starboard Overview
+## Overview

 Aqua KubeEnforcer Advanced Starboard is the Aqua KubeEnforcer component with Starboard capability deployed in a special Advanced configuration.